 With this tool, you can create handwriting worksheets for any subject.
 These worksheets include spelling lists, sentence sheets, poster templates and many others.
 You can choose any of the seven Letter join fonts to produce these worksheets.

 Once you have completed creating the worksheets, you can download them as PDF files.
-You can print out the worksheets and hand it over to your pupils.
+You can print out the worksheets and hand it over to your learners.

 Warm-Up Exercises for Developing Fine Motor Skills